 What is the Xenia Declaration?

 Xenia is Greek for “guest-friendship”, the ancient Greek virtue of hospitality.
-We may recognize modern words deriving from it, the most notable being “xenophobia”, which is the fear of strangers and foreigners.
+We may recognize modern words deriving from it and ones that are similar to it.
+The most notable being “xenophobia”, which is the fear of strangers and foreigners, derived from “xenos” which means “foreigner.”
 Xenophobia is, in many ways, the opposite of the virtue of xenia.
 Zeus is sometimes called Zeus Xenios, or protector of travelers.
 He protected the religious obligation to be hospitable to strangers, and for said strangers to be hospitable in return.

 This is a declaration in a similar spirit of the Declaration 127 in modern Heathenry, except for those of us who are modern Greek polytheists.